Application Process for Readmit Students

 Who is a Readmit Applicant?

-- Readmits were Degree Seeking students who fully matriculated and took classes at Montclair State University and then left for more than two consecutive semesters.
+- Readmits are formerly degree seeking students who were fully matriculated and took classes at Montclair State University and then left for two or more consecutive semesters.

 Who is Not a Readmit Applicant?

 - Readmits are not prior applicants.
 If you have submitted an application in the past but never attended classes at Montclair State University.
 You are NOT a Readmit.

 - Readmits are not past non degree/visiting students.
 If you never attended Montclair State University as a fully matriculated degree seeking student, You are NOT a Readmit.

 - Readmits are not fully matriculated students who received their bachelor’s/master’s degree at Montclair State University.
 If you fall into this category and you want to return to the Undergraduate Program then you are a Second Bachelors Applicant (SBA), you are NOT a Readmit.

 If you have read the above and have determined your situation to be one of a Readmit student then the process is as follows.

 - All Readmits must fill out a Readmit Application.

 - All Readmit Applications are degree seeking and are never non-degree or visiting applications.

 - Depending on the time of year you apply for readmission your application should either be fall or spring term.
 Readmits never choose the winter or summer term to return.